08-09 Suzuki GSX1300R Hayabusa

 Quicker 3rd through top gear shifts.

-Perfect for drag racing and street!
+Perfect for drag racing and street.

 Works with or without undercut transmission.
 Works with and without an air shifter.
 It makes a "foot" shift an extremely quick event - Almost eliminate a missed 2nd gear shift (though if you try, you can still miss it...)

-In fact, I'd try the Factory Pro Shift STAR Kit before I pulled the engine down to "fix" the gear dogs - as long as the gears aren't damaged so much that the gears engage and then pop out at high rpm - that's a symptom of rounded gear dogs.
+In fact, I'd try the Factory Pro Shift STAR Kit before I pulled the engine down to "fix" the gear dogs - as long as the gears aren't damaged so much that the gears engage and then pop out at high rpm - that's symptom of rounded gear dogs.

 Includes:

-Factory Pro designed, refined, CNC machined, heat treated DETENT STAR, Factory Pro Microbearing Detent Arm (on the 99's only), Factory Pro's own heavy duty detent spring and a new gasket.
 Makes shifting quicker and more positive - "virtually" eliminating missed shifts.
 The stronger detent spring rotates the shift drum quicker and the gears are more likely to engage under quick shift conditions - and "lazy" shifts work well, too -

 The closest to a "paddle shifter" for a motorcycle that you will ever find!!